 In order to use tech donations or discounts in a way that makes sense for your nonprofit, while being mindful of our technology donors' goals, we've developed a few tips to keep in mind.
 Think about these as you request new licenses or as you evaluate the licenses you may already have.

 - Only request what you think you will need for the next 6 to 12 months.
 Longer time frames make it harder to accurately plan for the quantity of licenses you may need.
 Thinking too long-term can also make it difficult to understand how your teams will use the products, and it can limit potential choices you may have if newer solutions or offerings become available.
 Try not to max out on donation quantities just in case you may need them at a later time.
-Hoarding these for a rainy day may put other organizations that many need the licenses today at a disadvantage.
+Hoarding these for a rainy day may put other organizations that may need the licenses today at a disadvantage.

 - Pay as you go for cloud licenses to manage costs and keep your organization secure.
 The beauty of monthly or annual subscription products is that you can pay for what you need and not carry costs that are not necessary.
-Unused licenses that belong to employees or volunteers that may have left your organization can put your data at risk.
+Unused licenses that belong to employees or volunteers who may have left your organization can put your data at risk.
 When employees leave, make sure to end their licenses so you manage your costs wisely and ensure that you are keeping your organization's data as secure as possible.

 Perform an audit of all the cloud licenses you have subscribed to and compare that to the licenses that are currently in use.
 Then, either cancel licenses or make adjustments to the type of subscriptions you have accordingly.
 This is equally a good practice even if those subscriptions are free.
 Program eligibility and rules around how many subscriptions you can receive at a time will always be in play, so please keep these in mind as you develop your plan around acquiring cloud licenses.